Skip to Content

 Before a node can process neural network pipelines, it must be profiled.

-1. Hardware Profiling (profile_v2): When a worker joins the WebSocket stream, it executes a fast benchmark (a WebGPU compute pass or a WASM parallel hash algorithm).
+1. Hardware Profiling (profile_v2): When a worker joins the WebSocket stream, it executes a benchmark and reports GFLOPS, max stable allocation, and chunk size.

-2. Tier Categorization (scheduler.ts): Based on calculated GFLOPS and stable video memory allocation metrics (maxStableAllocationMB), the orchestrated assigns the node to a WorkerTier:
+2. Tier Categorization (scheduler.ts): Based on GFLOPS and stable allocation, the orchestrator assigns a WorkerTier:

 • Tier 1: Low-end Integrated CPUs/GPUs (assigned lite_test, simple validation)